DEFRA/defra-ai-legacy-modernisation/playbook/README.md

 ## Overview

 Defra manages environmental protection, food production and rural development across the UK.
-The department works through multiple sub-departments and arms-length bodies all of which have legacy systems that need modernisation.
-This playbook provides a framework for modernising these systems using AI technologies.
+The department works through multiple sub-departments and arms-length bodies all of which have legacy systems that can benefit from modernisation.

-## Contributing

-We welcome contributions from the Defra community.
-See the [CONTRIBUTING](pages/appendix/CONTRIBUTING.md) file for how to contribute to this playbook.